When it comes to avoiding stroke, the odds are in men’s favor. So why does stroke remain a serious threat to their health?

 As many as eight out of 10 strokes are preventable, according to the National Stroke Association, and yet stroke is the fifth-leading cause of death among American men.
 Many men are unaware of just how much they can do to reduce their risk for stroke.
 Others delay acting on their risk factors.

-“Over their lifetime, women have higher incidences of stroke than men, but we see more strokes in men during the 50s–to–70s age range than in women,” says Charisse Barta, M.D., neurologist on the medical staff and co-director of the Stroke Program at Texas Health Presbyterian Hospital Plano.
+“Over their lifetime, women have higher incidences of stroke than men, but we see more strokes in men during the 50s–to–70s age range than in women,” says Charisse Barta, M.D., neurologist on the medical staff at Texas Health Presbyterian Hospital Plano.
 “Traditionally, men have possessed more controllable risk factors than women.”

 Men, it’s time to turn the tide against stroke.
 Here’s how you can do your part.

 Know Your Enemies